zivrefaeli/multi-game/README.md

 ```

 ## License
-multi-game was created by Ziv Refaeli and released under the [MIT license](https://github.com/zivrefaeli/multi-game/blob/master/LICENCE).
+multi-game was created by Ziv Refaeli and released under the MIT license